Atry/MIXIN/specification.md

 #### Explanation of the Schema

-- **Reference**:
+- **Inheritance**:

-  - Represents a reference to another mixin or module.
+  - Represents an inheritance to another mixin or module.
 Defined as an array of strings.
 This format is used to point to other mixins within the same file or across files.
   - Example: `[module_name, mixin_name]` or `[file_name, mixin_name]`.

 - **Properties**: